cskitty/cskitty.github.io/_posts/2020-04-01-post-python-tutorial-4.md

   - Python
 ---

-## Introduction to Python Lesson 4: Turtle
+## Introduction to Python Lesson 4: Turtle Graphics

  In this tutorial we will learn how to draw a graph using Python Turtle library.